 Understand their challenges

 Onboarding is among the toughest types of job transitions.
 Why?
 Because new hires, even if they are experienced professionals, are unfamiliar with the business.
-Don’t understand how things really work, lack established relationships, and have to adapt to a new culture.
+Don’t understand how things work, lack established relationships, and have to adapt to a new culture.

 Consequently, the challenges which enter into the company may feel insecure to employee, even if they look calm.
 It should also be taken into consideration that when people change the location of the service, they make changes in their personal life, or if they move to a high level, they have a new managerial role.